Christoffel-Symbols/CS-Calculator/README.md

 ## Known Issues

-- Develop a parser that can render pythonnic mathematical expression to latex in real-time.
+- Need to develop a parser that can render pythonnic mathematical expression to latex in real-time.
 This, in part, can be achieved using shunting yard algorithm.

 ## Roadmap